a1arias/Fashion-Helper/Readme.md

 	GRANT ALL PRIVILEGES ON fashion_helper.* to 'user'@localhost IDENTIFIED BY 'password';
 	FLUSH PRIVILEGES;

+Logout as root and login as the new user.
+Then create the database.

+	CREATE DATABASE fashion_helper;

 Logout of mysql and import the schema into the database:

 	cat fashion-helper/sql/schema.sql | mysql -uuser -p fashion_helper